hashicorp/research-docs/projects/vault-advisor/vault-advisor.md

 Use techniques such as summarization or sketching to reduce the volume of data that needs to be retained to reason about usage patterns?

+## Deliverable 3: Usage Summarization

+To make usage-based analysis more efficient.

 Summarization and sketching may also help identify outliers:

-* Potential items to drop support for in new proposals?
+* Potential items to drop support for in new proposals.
 * Gateway to anomaly detection.

 # Relevant Work